tastyminerals/tasty-blog/_posts/2020-08-01-memory-without-destination.md

 void main() {
     int[] a = [1, 1, -1, 0, 1, 0];
     a[] += 1; // [2, 2, 0, 1, 2, 1]

     int[] b = [10, 20, 30, 40, 50, 60];
     a[] += b[]; // [12, 22, 30, 41, 52, 61]

     auto c = zip(a, b).map!(t => t[0] + t[1]); // evaluated when required
 }
 ```

+That's it!
+You have just learnt about one of the D gotchas ;)